Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Theoretical Foundations

-A framework that explains persuasion in human-human interactions from the viewpoint of both agent and receiver of persuasive messages, is the \emph{Persuasion Knowledge Model} (PKM) \cite{friestadPersuasionKnowledgeModel1994}\cite{}.
+A framework that explains persuasion in human-human interactions from the viewpoint of both agent and receiver of persuasive messages, is the \emph{Persuasion Knowledge Model} (PKM) \cite{friestadPersuasionKnowledgeModel1994}.
 Its focus lies on understanding how individuals cope with and respond to persuasion attempts by considering the knowledge agents and receivers have about persuasion tactics and strategies (Figure 2).
-The PKM includes three main components: \emph{persuasion knowledge}, \emph{target/agent knowledge}, and \emph{topic knowledge}. \emph{Target knowledge} entails the information an agent has about the receiver of a persuasive message, such as the demographics or political views of the interaction partner. \emph{Topic knowledge} refers to the information regarding the persuasion domain about which the agent wants to change the receiver's mind, such as the persuasion topic \emph{fitness}, if the agent tries to persuade the receiver to conduct a fitness exercise.
+The PKM includes three main components: \emph{Persuasion knowledge}, \emph{target/agent knowledge}, and \emph{topic knowledge}. \emph{Target knowledge} entails the information a persuasive agent has about the receiver of a persuasive message, while \emph{agent knowledge} refers to information the receiver has about the persuasive agent. \emph{Topic knowledge} describes the information regarding the persuasion domain about which the agent wants to change the receiver's mind, such as the persuasion topic \emph{fitness}, if the agent tries to persuade the receiver to conduct a fitness exercise.
 Lastly, \emph{persuasion knowledge}, which is the main focus of the PKM, refers to knowledge about the process of persuasion itself, such as knowledge about persuasive strategies.
 However, the PKM was developed with human agents in mind and doesn't account for attributes that are unique to GSAs including potential advantages like their ability to adapt their own personality or to retrieve large amounts of information, as well as potential disadvantages like limited sensory capabilities and motor control in relation to humans.
-Hence it does not include knowledge that might be oblivious and immutable to humans, such as a GSA's knowledge about its own role and personality, or information about the physical environment.
+Hence, the PKM does not include knowledge that might be oblivious and immutable to humans, but crucial for GSAs, such as the perception of the physical environment, or knowledge about the agent's own role and personality.

-Taken together, no currently available theoretical framework is fully suitable to understand persuasive interactions with GSAs.
-The TAM, PRAM, ELM, HSM, and Unimodel explain how human receivers process a persuasive message, but they fail to consider the perspective of how the persuasive behavior of an agent is impacted by its available knowledge.
-On the other hand, the PKM encompasses a dual perspective that includes both agents and targets of persuasion, but is strongly focused on human, rather than agent knowledge.
-In addition, the PKM does not specify which aspects of persuasive agent behavior, and user attitudes towards the agent impact persuasion effectiveness.